center-for-threat-informed-defense/attack-workbench-collection-manager/README.md

 Note that this requires the `SNYK_TOKEN` environment variable to be set to a valid Snyk token to run.

-### Generate REST API Documentation
+### Generate Collection Manager Documentation

-The REST API is defined using OpenAPI.
+The Collection Manager is defined using OpenAPI.
 Use the command:

 `npm run api:generate-all`

-to generate the website that documents the REST API.
+to generate the website that documents the Collection Manager.

 ## Notice